karl-cardenas-coding/mywhoop/docs/get-started.md

     ![A view of the Whoop authentication page](../static/images/tutorial_3.png)

 11. Click on **Grant** to allow MyWhoop to receive an authentication token from the Whoop API.
 A success message will be displayed in the browser.
+You can also use the **Copy to Clipboard** button to copy the token to the clipboard.

     ![A view of the MyWhoop login page](../static/images/tutorial_4.png)